-In the coming years, we will also actively continue driving collaboration across operational businesses in the fund and engaging with key actors and industry groups to further strengthen the performance on sustainability in the UK real estate industry.
-Our framework around social value is still evolving across our funds, and we will specifically focus on creating a clearer approach to capturing social KPIs and reporting on progress and impacts more consistently throughout our organisation.
+We continue to drive collaboration across operational businesses in the fund and engage with key actors and industry groups to further strengthen the performance on sustainability in the UK real estate industry.
+Our framework around social value is yet to formalise across our funds, albeit we are progressing the creation of a clearer approach to capturing social KPIs and reporting on impacts more consistently.
+We are keeping informed of industry discussions on creating standardisation in the reporting of social value impacts.